FourierFlows/FourierFlows.jl/docs/src/grids.md

 where ``\hat{u}(k)`` is Fourier transform of ``u(x)`` and ``k`` the discrete set of wavenumbers that fit within our finite domain.
 We can compute ``\hat{u}`` via a Fast Fourier Transform (FFT).
-Since the `u` array is real-valued then we should use the `real-FFT` algorithm.
+Since `u` array is real-valued then we should use the `real-FFT` algorithm.
 The real-valued FFT transform only saves the Fourier coefficients for ``k \ge 0``; the coefficients for negative wavenumbers can be obtained via ``\hat{u}(-k) = \hat{u}(k)^{*}``.